MANAGEMENT AND ORGANISATION

 FUNDING AND OPERATING COSTS

 The activities of the Financial Stability Authority are funded by administrative fees collected from credit institutions, Finnish branches of EEA and non-EEA credit institutions and investment firms falling within the scope of the legislation.
-In 2016, no administrative fees were collected, see the related press release.

 For 2017–2018, IT system investment and staff expenses designed to improve the operational reliability and quality of the Authority’s activities constitute a significant part in the Authority’s budget.